dennmat/FirstCPPApplication/README.md

 This is a Roguelike made with Libtcod, and is also my first experience using C++.

+Currently, you can kill monsters, open doors, pick items up, and eat corpses for better health regeneration.

 It's too early to have a distinct direction for the game, but I want to be able to say its 'finished', so what I'd like to add for now is:

 * 3 items of all slot types